Bartonella: Treatment

-Treatment is dependent on which species or strain of Bartonella is found in a given patient.
-While Bartonella species are susceptible to a number of standard antibiotics in vitro—macrolides and tetracycline, for example—the efficacy of antibiotic treatment in immunocompetent individuals is uncertain.
+Treatment is dependent on which species of Bartonella is found in an individual.
+While Bartonella species are susceptible to a number of standard antibiotics in vitro—macrolides and tetracycline, for example—the efficacy of antibiotic treatment in immunocompetent individuals is currently not known.
 Immunocompromised patients should be treated with antibiotics because they are particularly susceptible to systemic disease and bacteremia.
-Drugs of particular effectiveness include trimethoprim-sulfamethoxazole, gentamicin, ciprofloxacin, and rifampin; B. henselae is generally resistant to penicillin, amoxicillin, and nafcillin.
+Drugs of particular effectiveness include trimethoprim-sulfamethoxazole, gentamicin, ciprofloxacin, and rifampin; Bartonella henselae is generally resistant to penicillin, amoxicillin, and nafcillin.

+Currently, the research on whether Bartonella infections can be shortened by treatments such as antibiotics is mixed.
+Additionally, Bartonella infections can become more complicated in some individuals, making the remedies different from standard treatment practices.
+Antibiotic treatments are agreed upon to aid the infection.
+Individuals with HIV should be treated with antibiotics.
+If exposure to a Bartonella bacterium turns into an infection that impacts the central nervous system, antibiotics are also needed.
+However, some Bartonella species can be treated on their own without the use of standard medications.

 Epidemiology

-Homeless intravenous drug users are at high risk for Bartonella infections, particularly B. elizabethae.
-B. elizabethae seropositivity rates in this population range from 12.5% in Los Angeles, to 33% in Baltimore, Maryland, 46% in New York City, and 39% in Sweden.
+Homeless intravenous drug users are at high risk for Bartonella infections, particularly Bartonella elizabethae.
+Bartonella elizabethae seropositivity rates in this population range from 12.5% in Los Angeles, to 33% in Baltimore, Maryland, 46% in New York City, and 39% in Sweden.

 Phylogeny

 The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN).
 The phylogeny is based on whole-genome analysis.